MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 If you upload a custom app to the App Catalog, it is automatically available for users to install when they browse apps under **From Your Organization**.
 If you want the app to be available for use without the need for site users to install it, you can deploy it as tenant-scoped.

 1. Before you can deploy a custom app, you must first upload it to the **App Catalog** site.
-For step-by-step guidance about how to do this, see the previous section, [Step 2: Add custom apps to the App Catalog site](use-app-catalog.md#__add_custom_apps).
+For step-by-step guidance about how to do this, see the previous section, [Step 2: Add custom apps to the App Catalog](use-app-catalog.md#__add_custom_apps).
 2. After you have uploaded the app, the "Do you trust" dialog appears when you upload the app.
 If it does not appear, you can select the app, and then select **Deploy** at the top in menu bar.
 3. Optionally, if you want to make the app available to all sites in your organization, select Make this solution available to all sites in the organization, and then click **Deploy**.
 This option is depending on the functionality that the app provides, the developer can set a flag that allows you to make the app available to all sites in the organization.